 What you can do

-- Write down questions to ask your doctor.
+- Write down questions to ask the health care provider.

 - What treatments are available, and which do you recommend?

-- Will my child have any activity restrictions?
+- Are there any activity restrictions?

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment anytime you don't understand something.
+In addition to the questions that you've prepared to ask your health care provider, don't hesitate to ask questions during your appointment if you don't understand something.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, such as:
+Your health care provider is likely to ask you a number of questions, such as:

 - Is there a family history of heart disease at birth?